apache/dubbo-go-pixiu/docs/user/config.md

 ##### network filter

-Pixiu supports http protocol only. for example dgp.filter.httpconnectionmanager in config above.
+Pixiu supports http protocol only, such as `dgp.filter.httpconnectionmanager` in the above config.

 ##### http filter

-There also are many protocol-specific filters such as http-to-grpc filter、http-to-dubbo filter etc. for example, dgp.filter.http.httpproxy in config above.
+There also are many protocol-specific filters such as http-to-grpc/http-to-dubbo etc, such as `dgp.filter.http.httpproxy` in the above config.

-There are many build-in filter such as cors、metric、ratelimit or timeout. for example, dgp.filter.http.response in config above.
+There are many build-in filters such as cors/metric/ratelimit/timeout, such as `dgp.filter.http.response` in the above config.

 #### route

-After filter handled, pixiu will forward the request to upstream server by route. the route provider forward rules such as path、method and header matches
+After `filter` handled the request, pixiu will forward the request to upstream server by `route`.
+The `route` provider forward rules such as path/method/header matches

 ```
 routes: